RodrigoLeandrin/FireLinkShrine/README.md

 Here is the repository of all projects created and knownledge implemented.

-Whenever a new skill or idea is receieved, it will be post it here !
+Whenever a new skill or idea is receieved, it will be posted it here !
 Les's enjoy coding.